 “Kelindan Lori” was not a glamorous job by any measure; rather, it was often fraught with danger, toils and snares.
 Be it rain or shine, the person had to sit or stand among the goods onboard, without any physical protection.
 On top of that, the attendant also had to double up as the primary loader and unloader for the goods.

-By contrast, life for workers in the transport industry is so much better now.
+Thankfully, these days life for workers in the transport industry has seen substantial improvement.

 In Malaysia and Singapore it used to be “Sepak Raga” but in other SE Asian countries the game went by other names.